Student Experience

 Green Works – A Schoolyard Greening (SYG) Project

-Current research supports that time spent outdoors with natural elements decreases stress in children and provides limitless opportunities for learning (Hendrick & Weissman, 2014).
-In November 2014, our Health and Community Studies department launched Green Works, a schoolyard greening design initiative meant to provide students with more natural play spaces that encourage creative play, stimulate learning, and promote health and wellness in children.
+Current research supports that time spent outdoors with natural elements decreases stress in children and provides limitless learning opportunities (Hendrick & Weissman, 2014).
+In November 2014, our Health and Community Studies department launched Green Works, a schoolyard greening design initiative aimed at providing students with more natural play spaces that encourage creative play, stimulate learning, and promote health and wellness among children.
 Green Works stemmed from work already being done by two local organizations: KidActive and the Shaw Woods Outdoor Education Centre.
 Both organizations provided guidance and support throughout Phase I of Green Works.

 For 2014/2015, Green Works partnered with two schools located in Renfrew County: Rockwood Public School and St. Andrew’s Catholic School.
-Waterfront Campus students from the Bachelors of Science in Nursing, Early Childhood Education, Business, Outdoor Adventure Naturalist, and the Environmental Technician programs hosted workshops with students from Kindergarten to Grade 8.
-These workshops provided the opportunity for students to express in fun and creative ways what types of features they would like to see in their schoolyards.
-Waterfront Campus students compiled the information from the workshops and performed complimentary research in landscaping, risk management, as well as investigated current theories surrounding the importance of natural play spaces, ecological literacy, and the significance of the ‘nature deficit disorder’, a term coined by author, Richard Louv.
+Waterfront Campus students from the Bachelor of Science in Nursing, Early Childhood Education, Business, Outdoor Adventure Naturalist, and the Environmental Technician programs hosted workshops with students from Kindergarten to Grade 8.
+These workshops provided students with the opportunity to express in fun and creative ways the types of features they would like to see in their schoolyards.
+Waterfront Campus students compiled the information from the workshops and conducted complementary research in landscaping, risk management, and investigated current theories surrounding the importance of natural play spaces, ecological literacy, and the significance of ‘nature deficit disorder’, a term coined by author Richard Louv.
 Based on this information, our students designed a re-naturalized landscape for each schoolyard to implement in the coming year.

-We hope that for Phase II of the project, the Waterfront Campus will participate in the implementation of these natural play spaces.
+We hope that for Phase II of the project, the Waterfront Campus will participate in implementing these natural play spaces.

 A variety of job options

-Graduates of the Early Childhood Education program are able to work in a variety of settings, including elementary schools, private and public daycare centres, early years centres, and health-care facilities.
-Within schools, they work side-by-side with teachers, providing support for children who are experiencing learning or behavioural issues.
+Graduates of the Early Childhood Education program can work in a variety of settings, including elementary schools, private and public daycare centers, early years centers, and healthcare facilities.
+Within schools, they work side by side with teachers, providing support for children who are experiencing learning or behavioural issues.
 With the government placing a greater emphasis on the importance of Early Childhood Education within the school system, there are many new and exciting opportunities available for our graduates.